ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/13/__2023-09-09_01-15-26-946000_kourtney.webp" description="" %}

 The night was a mix of laughter and emotional conversations.
 I found it very impressive how communicative Baagii was despite having a miniscule English vocabulary.
 We learned that Batsur and Baagii used to play Counterstrike together in university.
-And that Baagii once drank 6L of koumice—joking that from the center of the ger he was projectile vomiting outside.
+And that Baagii once drank 6L of kumis—joking that from the center of the ger he was projectile vomiting outside.
 Baagii thanked us for respecting his culture by participating in the sheep slaughter.
 As we drank earlier in the night Baagii took the remainder of the sheep leg that Anuka used to make dumplings, grabbed a knife, and went to town, not stopping until it was picked clean.
 It wasn’t because he’s hungry, she said.
 It’s because he is respecting the animal.
 She also said if you are a guest and you eat like Baagii is eating the owners will be so so appreciative because it means you are respecting their hospitality.

 {% include photo.html url="2023-09-14-north-mongolia/13/__2023-09-09_08-40-17-363000_evan.webp" description="" %}